Hindgut Acidosis in Horses

 Your horse’s manure can tell you a lot, too.

-Your vet and equine nutritionist can absolutely help you design a program to help your horse.
+Your vet and equine nutritionist can help you design a program to help your horse.

-- Depending on the overall state of your horse’s hindgut, medications may be prescribed.
-Omeprazole for gastric ulcers does nothing for hindgut ulcers, sucralfate is used instead.
+- Medications may be prescribed depending on the overall state of your horse’s hindgut.
+Omeprazole for gastric ulcers does nothing for hindgut ulcers; sucralfate is used instead.

 - There may be supplements and diet changes to consider as well.
-For some horses, the ability to tolerate long stem forage is decreased and new forage options needs to be considered.
+For some horses, the ability to tolerate long-stem forage is decreased, and new forage options need to be considered.
 For other horses, the amount of long-stem forage needs to be increased.
-There are also hindgut supplement programs to consider, and well as using a hindgut buffer supplement.
-I recommend doing research here into the best ones, there are many supplements based on marketing with zero science to back them up.
-I use a KER hindgut buffer, it’s been studied with proven results.
+There are also hindgut supplement programs to consider, as well as using a hindgut buffer supplement.
+I recommend researching the best ones; there are many supplements based on marketing with zero science to back them up.
+I use a KER hindgut buffer; it’s been studied with proven results.
 Probiotics and probiotics may help also.

 You may need to change how your horse eats as well.

 - Because this all starts with starch and sugar hitting your horse’s hindgut in large volumes, it’s important to make sure this is all spread out.